MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-subscription-add-ons-for-your-app.md

 These examples have the following prerequisites:
 * A Visual Studio project for a Universal Windows Platform (UWP) app that targets **Windows 10 Anniversary Edition (10.0; Build 14393)** or a later release.
-* You have [created an app submission](https://docs.microsoft.com/windows/uwp/publish/app-submissions) in the Windows Dev Center dashboard and this app is published in the Store.
+* You have [created an app submission](https://docs.microsoft.com/windows/uwp/publish/app-submissions) in Partner Center and this app is published in the Store.
 You can optionally configure the app so it is not discoverable in the Store while you test it.
 For more information, see the [testing guidance](in-app-purchases-and-trials.md#testing).
-* You have [created a subscription add-on for the app](../publish/add-on-submissions.md) in the Dev Center dashboard.
+* You have [created a subscription add-on for the app](../publish/add-on-submissions.md) in Partner Center.

 The code in these examples assumes:
 * The code file has **using** statements for the **Windows.Services.Store** and **System.Threading.Tasks** namespaces.